ChennaiNerd/DuoDev/README.md

 Then we found out [http://learnxinyminutes.com/](Learning X in Y minutes).
 It is really awesome.
 Sometimes, we feel bored in learning language's syntax.

-Then we used [https://www.duolingo.com](duolingo) language learning platform.
+We used [https://www.duolingo.com](duolingo) human language learning platform.
 We love it and ofcourse its design.
 We have idea of Duolingo for computer language(only for syntax).
 That idea becomes [DuoDev](http://ufkk04cc7eb6.fizerkhan.koding.io/)